 Exercise will also make your day to day activities feel a lot easier and will help you age more seamlessly while warding off complications from arthritis, osteoporosis, or obesity.
 Your body will be more resistant to cardiovascular diseases, diabetes and weight gain.

-Take a minute to think about whether there are any sports or activities you’ve wanted to try but didn’t have time for before.
+Take a minute to think about whether there are any sports or activities you’ve wanted to try but didn’t have time for before you reached your golden years.
 Yoga?
 Dance?
 Volleyball?
 Get out there and give it a go!

 Take Time To Cook